Question: What do you get when a lawyer and a firefighter join forces to open a Mexican restaurant?

 In Mexico, a ‘fonda’ is a home that a family has opened to the local community, which serves simple and delicious food made with love.
 It is this concept that Tim and Dave work to embody in their restaurants.

-For Fonda, being able to offer a higher welfare product like RSPCA Approved chicken is incredibly important.
+For Fonda, being able to offer a higher welfare product is incredibly important.
 “It feels wrong and inhumane to put any animal under duress, stress or restrict their quality of life in any way,” says Tim.
 “There is also significant research that indicates a strong correlation between the quality and health of an animal’s life with the quality and nutritional value of the finished meat product.”

 Interestingly, the team at Fonda have observed that it’s younger diners who care the most about whether their food has been humanely produced.
 “Generally speaking, the younger the diner, the higher the interest in where their food comes from and the ethics of the whole food growing and procurement process,” says Tim.
 “We find that if our staff are proud and informed of what we are serving up; our guests will be too.”